 1. Press Windows Key + X; select Command Prompt (Admin).

 3. After successful completion, type EXIT and press ENTER.

 Your system updated a driver, much to your surprise it stopped working and caused ahcix64s.sys error.
-Simply rollback faulty driver to its earlier version.
+Rollback impaired driver to its earlier version.